iyim4/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 4. What did you learn about Streamlit and state?

 - How would you explain Streamlit "reruns" and session state to a friend who has never used Streamlit?
   - Streamlit reruns the main Python file on every user interaction (button, text entry, etc), and uses a special dictionary called `session_state` as persistent storage between interactions. `session_state` ends when the page itself is reloaded.
 My friend, it appears that Python, or at least Streamlit, is *not* the ideal framework for interactive apps.
-[Try JavaScript & React](https://react.dev/)!
+[Try React](https://react.dev/)!

 ---